 You may have your own suspicions, but to know for sure if you are a victim of tax identity theft, you must await a notice sent by the IRS telling you that there is something wrong with your tax return.
 When you get this notice by mail, there are a few steps that you should take:

 Some warning signs of tax identity theft you should be aware of, according to the IRS, include the following:

 Here are a few precautions you can take to prevent becoming a tax identity theft victim in the future:

 Although the IRS is improving its ability to stop tax identity theft, tax identity theft continues to be a major issue in the United States.
-The fact that tax identity theft is incredibly difficult to catch and recover from makes it one of the most worrisome forms of identity theft.
+Tax identity theft is tough to catch and recover from.
+This makes it one of the most worrisome forms of identity theft.
 However, if you notice the warning signs and follow the steps outlined above to report tax identity theft, you will have a better chance to make a full recovery.
-Identity theft in general is an issue that plagues millions of people each year.
-Knowing what precautions to take in order to prevent tax identity theft as well as general identity theft may be your best chance to stay secure in the future.
+In general, identity theft is an issue that plagues millions of people each year.
+Knowing what precautions to take to prevent tax identity theft and general identity theft may be your best chance to stay secure in the future.